usgs/wdfn-blog/content/operationalpull.md

     user type by number of unique users.
 Each user generally looks at a handful of sites for the latest water conditions.

-This post will discuss what we know about our Operationalized Pull users right now.
-As we research, we learn more about our users' needs and identify patterns that can be used to update our understanding.
+> This post will discuss what we know about our Operationalized Pull users right
+> now.
+As we research, we learn more about your needs, identifying
+> patterns that can be used to update our understanding.

 # Who are these users?

+Are you an Operationalized Pull user?
 Anyone can use our APIs to become an Operationalized Pull user.
 Currently, people from various backgrounds are regular Operationalized Pull users:

 -   Other federal, state, and local **government agencies** who manage or model water resources.

--   **Emergency Managers** who include USGS water data as part of their dashboards during emergencies
+-   **Emergency Managers** who include USGS water data on their dashboards during emergencies

--   Scientific **modelers** who include USGS water data as a data source to power or validate their models
+-   Scientific **modelers** who include USGS water data as a data source which powers or validates their models

-While each user is unique in their data use and workflow, we wanted to provide a couple of Operationalized Pull user personas to help us keep our users in mind as we design our services.
+Each user is unique in their data use and workflow.
+These user stories help us keep you - our user - in mind as we design our services.

-## User Persona: Francis, the River Forecaster
+## Francis, the River Forecaster

 Francis (she/her) has worked at the Indianapolis, Indiana National Weather Service River Forecast Office (RFO) for 10 years focusing on